Hani Abdel‑Warith

 Welcome

-I am a scholar of comparatve politics, studying state‑formation, contentious politics, and cleavage formation in postcolonial societies.
+I am a scholar of comparative politics, studying state‑formation, contentious politics, and cleavage formation in Africa and Asia, with a primary regional focus on the Middle East and North Africa.

-My dissertation, Fellahin into Frenchmen: Social Control and Educational Supply in the Postcolonial Maghreb, demonstrates that regimes in Tunisia and Morocco withheld secondary education from regions linked to colonial‑era rebellions.
+My dissertation, Fellahin into Frenchmen: Social Control and Educational Supply in the Postcolonial Maghreb, explores the politicized supply of secondary education in postcolonial Morocco, Tunisia and West Africa.

 I am grateful to be advised by Amaney Jamal, Mark Beissinger, and Elizabeth Nugent.